kadiebweoscar0/Exercice-10-Piano-Keys-kadiebweoscar0/.lesson/instructions.md

 10. Next, a click event firing on the `nextOne` must change the music notes that guide the piano student through the song.
 <br>Add the following changes to the `nextOne` event handler function so the musical notes change when the button is clicked.

-    * Change the content of the element with an ID of letter-note-five to D.
+    * Change the content of the element with an ID of `letter-note-five` to D.
-    - Change the content of the element with an ID of letter-note-six to C.
+    - Change the content of the element with an ID of `letter-note-six` to C.
-11. Create another event handler property with a click event on the button element called nextTwo.
+11. Create another event handler property with a click event on the button element called `nextTwo`.
 Then assign the property to the value of an anonymous event handler function.
-12. Make the following changes to the button that appears when nextTwo is clicked:
+12. Make the following changes to the button that appears when `nextTwo` is clicked:

     * Reveal the `nextThree` button by changing the `.hidden` property to make the `nextThree` button appear.
     * Hide the `nextTwo` button by changing the `.hidden` property to hide the `nextTwo` button.
 13. Once the student has reached this point of the Happy Birthday song the lyrics changes from HAP-PY BIRTH-DAY TO YOU to HAP-PY BIRTH-DAY DEAR FRI-END.
 <br>Make the following changes to the lyrics in the function when the button is clicked:
-    * Change the content of the element with an ID of word-five to DEAR.
+    * Change the content of the element with an ID of `word-five` to DEAR.
-    * Change the content of the element with an ID of word-six to FRI-.
+    * Change the content of the element with an ID of `word-six` to FRI-.
 14. Now you have the lyrics HAP-PY BIRTH-DAY DEAR FRI-.
 To finish the line, you must add the -END to the song box under the piano.
 <br>The -END element is stored in the lastLyric variable.
-<br>Add a statement to the event handler function for nextTwo that changes the display property of lastLyric to 'inline-block'.
+<br>Add a statement to the event handler function for nextTwo that changes the display property of lastLyric to `'inline-block'`.
 15. A click event firing on the second button must also change the music notes to guide the piano student through the song.
-<br>Add the following changes to the nextTwo event handler function so the musical notes change when the button is clicked:
+<br>Add the following changes to the `nextTwo` event handler function so the musical notes change when the button is clicked:
     * Change the content of the element with an ID of letter-note-three to G.
     * Change the content of the element with an ID of letter-note-four to E.
     * Change the content of the element with an ID of letter-note-five to C.
     * Change the content of the element with an ID of letter-note-six to B.
 16. Create an event handler property with a click event on the nextThree element.
 17. Using an anonymous event handler function, make the following changes to the button that appears when `nextThree` is clicked:
-    * Reveal the startOver button by changing the .hidden property to make the strtOver button appear.
+    * Reveal the `startOver` button by changing the .hidden property to make the `startOver` button appear.
     * Hide the `nextThree` button by changing the `.hidden` property to hide the `nextThree` button.
 18. Add the following changes to the `nextThree` event handler function so the lyrics change when this button is clicked.
     * Change the content of the element with an ID of word-one to HAP-.